Detailed content of our market study

 We propose here a price comparison of a basic basket between kosher products and their "classic" equivalents.

-We can see from the following table thatthe prices ofkosher products, whatever the category, are generally much higher than the prices of their so-called "classic" equivalents.
-Indeed, the realization of a basic basket of kosher products shows that the prices per kilogram are most of the time *.* to * times more expensive than their "classic" equivalents.
+We can see from the following table thatthe prices of kosher products, whatever the category, are generally well above the prices of their so-called "classic" equivalents.
+In fact, a basic basket of kosher products shows that prices per kilogram are often *.* to * times more expensive than their "classic" equivalents.

 4.2 Supply trends